Top Posts

 Rhino Tracking at Waterberg

 The final stop of our Namibia self drive safari was Waterberg Wilderness.
 And what a way to finish.
-We booked their rhino tracking experience without really knowing what to expect.
+The camp site was great, lots of space, private shower and toilet and of course the obligatory concrete BBQ pit.
+It was super nice and each spot is surrounded by bush.
+While we there there we booked their rhino tracking experience without really knowing what to expect.
 It turned out to be one of the most incredible wildlife experiences we’ve ever had.

 After spotting several rhinos from the vehicle, our guide suddenly stopped and told everyone to get out.
 A few minutes later, we were walking alongside wild rhinos.
 Not viewing them from a vehicle.
 Walking with them.